thunderrabbit/robnugen-journal-entries/2018/03/13recreation.md

 The most interesting aspect about the experience itself was the time stretching.
 For a few chrono minutes, I experienced one timeline in reverse and another forward.
+In the reverse timeline, it was like causality was reversed.
+I got out an umbrella so it started raining.
+I had created the ampersand symbol so that I could try to &amp;help myself out of this situation now.
+But that doesn't make sense because if I did that, then I would have had to create computers, which would mean I had to create electricity, therefore earth, therefore the galaxy, all the way back to creating time.

-That was the bad part of trip; I was experiencing each choice I made as the *wrong* choice, and they went all the way back to the beginning of the universe in which I created heaven and hell *so that* I could have the experience of saying "yes, you were right" to the devil, "you (Devil) *can* do anything you want, and hell *is* real."
+I That was the bad part of trip; I was experiencing each choice I made as the *wrong* choice, leading myself to having fallen into this infinitely recursive spiraling infinity of loss, which happened at every moment going forward, during which each moment had me experiencing fear all the way from the beginning of time like watching a car wreck in slow motion after having already lived it.
+Each time they went all the way back to the beginning of the universe in which I created heaven and hell *so that* I could have the experience right *now* of saying "yes, you were right" to the devil, "you (Devil) *can* do anything you want (including run time two directions at one), and hell *is* real."

 The backwards timeline was both infinite and infinitesimal, with